Poets & Writers: Magazine

 Poets & Writers Magazine is a widely distributed bi-monthly magazine.
 The publication features literary-based news articles, critical reviews and interviews with prominent authors.

 Poets & Writers Magazine also serves as a resource for thousands of writers, with up-to-date information on literary grants and awards, literary magazines, presses, jobs, author directories and literary events.
 It's been called the "must-have journal for scribes."

 Beginning with the May/June 2010 issue, the magazine has been available in digital format.

 Prizes sponsored

 Jackson Poetry Prize

 The Jackson Poetry Prize, established in 2006, honors an American poet of exceptional talent who has published at least two books of recognized literary merit.
 Initially offering an award of $50,000, this prize has grown to $100,000.
-The Jackson Poetry Prize is designed to provide what all poets need—time and the encouragement to write.
-There is no application process for the Jackson Poetry Prize; nominees are identified by a group of poets selected by Poets & Writers who remain anonymous; final selection is made by a panel of esteemed poets.
+There is no application process for the Jackson Poetry Prize; nominees are identified by a group of poets selected by Poets & Writers who remain anonymous; final selection is made by a panel of poets.